nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ##### A2Pay Direct Endpoint

 Assuming a PSP is obliged to support the [Basic PaymentAuth flow](#direct-payment-flow) to comply with the eIDAS 2.0 regulation with respect to SCA, they must support the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
-A2Pay Direct extends this endpoint for the `direct_post` mode to support a [Payment Authorization Object](#payment-authorization-object) besides the Authorization Response Object as payload in order to simplify implementation efforts for PSPs.
+To simplify integration efforts, A2Pay Direct defines an endpoint very similar to the one required for the `direct_post` mode.
+Instead of a `vp_token`, this endpoint must accept an JWT encoded [Payment Authorization Object](#payment-authorization-object).

-In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-uri` property within the A2Pay during [registration](#registration).
+In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `payment-uri` property within the A2Pay during [registration](#registration).
 The value must be the URL a PSP' can use to send the Payment Authorization Object to.

-Details for this endpoint are described in the [A2Pay API specification](a2pay-api.yml)
+Details for the `a2pay-direct` endpoint are described in the [A2Pay API specification](a2pay-api.yml)

 ###### Payment Authorization Object

 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims:

 * `payment-request` REQUIRED: Original base64url encoded transaction data object of the [payment request](payment-request-schema.json) as it was included in the authorization request.
-* `transaction_data_hashes_alg` OPTIONAL: String representing the hash algorithm identifier used to calculate the hash of the payment request.
-"Hash Name String" column in the [IANA "Named Information Hash Algorithm"](https://www.iana.org/assignments/named-information/named-information.xhtml).
-Default value is `sha-256`.
-* `a2pay` REQUIRED: A2Pay' as base64 URL encoded SD-JWT containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).
+* `a2pay` REQUIRED: A2Pay'(SD-JWT VC presentation) containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).

 The JWT must be signed by the PSP' including a certificate that reliably identifies the PSP' as it is required by article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2).
 Existing qualified eIDAS certificates already used by Third Party Providers (TPPs) or the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2] may be used.